Pineapple and ginger mint julep cocktail

 Instructions

 • Put the mint, ginger, bourbon and pineapple sugar syrup into a cocktail shaker and muddle to release the aromatics.
+Add about 8 – 10 ice blocks and vigorously shake the drink.

 • Strain over a glass of crushed ice, topping up with fresh pineapple juice or soda if you prefer.

-• Garnish with sprigs of fresh mint
+• garnish with sprigs of fresh mint

 SaveSave